 Minnesota to open 22 meetings on disputed Enbridge pipeline

-In this May 12, 2014 file photo, Paul Stolen, a retired state biologist, shows some of the sensitive wetland areas near Minnesota's Itasca State Park.
-State regulators will open a series of 22 public meetings on an oil pipeline project that opponents have dubbed the next Dakota Access pipeline struggle.
+Minnesota regulators are getting ready to open a series of 22 public meetings on an oil pipeline project that opponents have dubbed the next Dakota Access pipeline struggle.
+Enbridge Energy is seeking approval to replace its aging Line 3 pipeline across northern Minnesota.

 Add your comments below